IPS-Eye-White

 Keith Gibson, director of The Apologetics Resource Center points out that

-At the end of the Book of Mormon, Moroni tells about a great battle that supposedly took place on the Hill Cumorah in New York State's Finger Lakes region.
+At the end of the Book of Mormon, Moroni tells about a great battle that supposedly took place on the Hill Cumorah in the Finger Lakes region in New York State .
 Over two hundred thousand people, armed to their teeth with breast plates, helmets, swords, etc. were killed on that hill.
-Yet, even before the LDS Church purchased the Hill Cumorah, nothing has was found of the weapons which, made of metal, would not have disappeared in a mere 1400 years.
+Yet, even before the LDS Church purchased the Hill Cumorah, nothing has was found of the weapons which made of metal would not have disappeared in a mere 1400 years.

 Steel:

 Chapter 7 (vs. 8-9) of the Book of Ether speaks of "swords of steel" that one "Shule" armed his people with.
-Since the book of Ether is the story of the descendants of Jared and his companions who were led by God to the Americas shortly after the confusion of tongues and the destruction of the Tower of Babel, the context puts steel swords back in the time of Abraham, or thereabouts.
+Since the book of Ether is the story of the descendants of Jared and his companions who were led by God to the Americas shortly after the confusion of tongues and the destruction of the Tower of Babel, the context puts steel swords back around the time of Abraham.

 No trace of anything of steel has ever been found from this date on the American or any other continent.
 The methods used for producing steel were not discovered until hundreds of years later and were unknown in the Americas until the country was discovered by the Europeans.
 Besides which, no traces of the permanent geological scars left by iron mining have ever been found in the Americas from before the time of Columbus.